MrGallo/classroom-examples/command-line/01-activity.md

 # Command-Line Activity 1
 [Video Solution](https://youtu.be/55T5FUtDzVE)

+## Knowldge requirements
+- How to open the terminal
+- How to create a directory
+- How to use the `tree` program
+- Moving a file from one folder to another
+- Renaming a file or folder
+- Deleting a file and folder.

 Do the whole activity in a linux terminal (with the exception of `#5`).

 1. Create a directory called `terminal-practice` with the following file structure: